 - Redundant entries will be deleted.
 Please do not cheat.

 - Registering Worksite must be legitimate businesses with a physical address.

 - If the challenge is tied after the 5 days, the winning team will have the longest average miles per person commuted.
-If there is a tie in longest average commute, a random drawing between he tied worksites will determine the prize winner.
+If there is a tie in longest average commute, a random drawing between the tied worksites will determine the winner.

 - If a bike is used for running errands, those miles can be included in the round trip miles.
 Recreational cycling does not count toward your commuter miles, only those miles you would have used a car for otherwise.